 Research Project: Contextual factors in driving for work crashes (death and serious injury crashes)

-In partnership with Mackie Research, the AA Research Foundation (AARF) is re-using a 'Safe System Analysis framework', which was developed for previous research projects that looked into serious and fatal crashes and restraint (seatbelt) use.
-This framework can be applied to this new project to analyse system failures in work-related crashes.
+In partnership with Mackie Research, the AA Research Foundation (AARF) re-used a 'Safe System Analysis framework', which was developed for previous research projects that looked into serious and fatal crashes and restraint (seatbelt) use.
+This framework was applied to this new project to analyse system failures in work-related crashes.

-Mackie Research is looking into 300 motor vehicle crashes that have a work-related driving element.
-The crashes are being analysed in terms of the 'safe system pillars' : users, speed, vehicle, roads and roadsides.
-The objective is to see if there are some stand-out commonalities in work-related crashes.
+Mackie Research looked into 300 motor vehicle crashes that had a work-related driving element.
+The crashes were analysed in terms of the 'safe system pillars' : users, speed, vehicle, roads and roadsides.
+The objective was to see if there were some stand-out commonalities in work-related crashes.

-The research is also undertaking a small 'socio-technical' analysis in an attempt to identify causation.
-The aim of this is to better understand wider factors that set up the environment for the crash.
+The research also undertook a small 'socio-technical' analysis in an attempt to identify causation.
+The aim of this was to better understand wider factors that set up the environment for the crash.
 This type of analysis is increasingly being used by agencies like Waka Kotahi NZ Transport Agency and Worksafe.